edimez14/password_generator/README.md

 ![screenshot of the password generator](assets/img/cap_cv_1.jpg)

-we have the password_generator function that requests three list type parameters that has a for loop that repeats 50 times to generate in each iteration a random password that is added to a list and then a variable randomly selects an index of that list of passwords and returns the variable with the chosen password
+we have the password_generator function that requests three list type parameters that has a for loop that repeats 50 times to generate in each iteration a random password that is added to a list and then a variable randomly selects an index of that list of passwords and returns the variable with the chosen password.

 ![screenshot of the password generator](assets/img/cap_cv_2.jpg)